Hamna-Inam/Inventory-Tracking-System/README.md

 ## Rate Limiting

 `express-rate-limit` is used to prevent abuse.
-Defaults to 100 requests per minute per IP.
+Defaults to 1000 requests per 30 minutes per IP.

 ---